Selendroid Tutorial: Android Test Automation Framework

 Note:

-• Devices/Emulators – In Android all the installed applications will have the .apk extension.
-There are other ways you can download apps such as APK Info which will inform you about the list of applications installed on your android device and its actual name, size etc…
+• Devices/Emulators – In Android, all the installed applications will have the .apk extension.
+There are other ways you can download apps, such as APK Info, which will inform you about the list of applications installed on your Android device and their actual names, size, etc.

 Environmental Setup

-#1) Keep the APK which needs to be installed over the proper location
+#1) Keep the APK that needs to be installed in the proper location

 In my case, I kept it over G:\\Jars\\selendroid-test-app-0.8.0.apk

-#2) Next, keep the application over in the project folder
+#2) Next, keep the application open in the project folder

 In my case, it is D:\AppiumAutomation\SelendroidFirst